 My wife, Ann Caldwell Hooper, is an evolutionary and health psychologist at the University of New Mexico.
 Her work addresses the evolutionary, developmental, psychological, and hormonal bases of physical activity and health behavior in traditional and western societies.

-Hillard S. Kaplan, Paul L. Hooper, Jonathan Stieglitz, Lisa McAllister, and Michael Gurven "The causal relationship between fertility and infant mortality: Prospective analyses of a population in transition."
+Hillard S. Kaplan, Paul L. Hooper, Jonathan Stieglitz, and Michael Gurven "The causal relationship between fertility and infant mortality: Prospective analyses of a population in transition."
 In process at Oxford University Press.

-Jonathan Stieglitz, Michael Gurven, Hillard S. Kaplan, and Paul L. Hooper "Task delegation among Tsimane forager-horticulturalists of Bolivia."
-Under review at Current Anthropology
+Jonathan Stieglitz, Michael Gurven, Hillard S. Kaplan and Paul L. Hooper (2013) "Task delegation among Tsimane forager-horticulturalists of Bolivia."
+Current Anthropology 54(2)

 Philip L. Hooper

-, Lawrence E. Hightower, and Paul L. Hooper "Loss of stress response as a consequence of viral infection: Implications for disease and therapy."
-Cell Stress and Chaperones
+, Lawrence E. Hightower and Paul L. Hooper (2012) "Loss of stress response as a consequence of viral infection: Implications for disease and therapy."
+Cell Stress and Chaperones 17(6)

 , 647-655. pdf